Dimensional Fund Advisors LP Has $44.82 Million Stock Holdings in SSR Mining Inc. (NASDAQ:SSRM)

 Analyst Upgrades and Downgrades

 A number of research firms have weighed in on SSRM.
+BMO Capital Markets reduced their target price on shares of SSR Mining from $23.00 to $19.00 and set an “outperform” rating on the stock in a report on Tuesday, February 14th.
 National Bank Financial reduced their target price on shares of SSR Mining from C$26.00 to C$23.00 in a report on Tuesday, February 14th.
 TheStreet lowered shares of SSR Mining from a “b-” rating to a “c+” rating in a report on Monday, May 15th.
 StockNews.com began coverage on shares of SSR Mining in a report on Thursday, May 18th.
 They set a “hold” rating on the stock.
-TD Securities reduced their target price on shares of SSR Mining from C$36.00 to C$33.00 in a report on Monday, February 13th.
-Finally, BMO Capital Markets reduced their target price on shares of SSR Mining from $23.00 to $19.00 and set an “outperform” rating on the stock in a report on Tuesday, February 14th.
+Finally, TD Securities reduced their target price on shares of SSR Mining from C$36.00 to C$33.00 in a report on Monday, February 13th.
 One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
 According to MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $26.67.

 SSR Mining Profile